Skip to Content

 WEST END

-We also got to see colorful row houses of Stratton Place in Portland’s West End neighborhood, just across the street from Victoria Mansion.
+We also saw colorful row houses of Stratton Place in Portland’s West End neighborhood, just across the street from Victoria Mansion.

 Isn’t this just screaming to be an Instagram photo backdrop?
 Photo credit: Marcie Cheung

-The row houses were built in the 1840s and there’s a nice grassy field right in front.
+The row houses were built in the 1840s, and a nice grassy field is right in front.
+It adds to the beauty of the city’s charming streets.

-And the West End is also where you’ll find the Portland Fire Museum, which has it’s own tour.
+The West End is also where you’ll find the Portland Fire Museum, which has its own tour.

-I left the tour feeling like I had a solid overview of the city and knew the places I wanted to come back later in my trip to explore further.
+I left the tour feeling like I had a solid overview of the city and knew where I wanted to return later in my trip to explore further.

 [irp posts=”10740″ name=”Explore Portland Aboard a Portland Maine Cruise”]